 Gilbert Cove and District Historical Society is a non-profit organization that was established in 1982 to save the then vacant

 lighthouse from vandalism and decay.
 All money raised from donations, memberships and the sale of crafts in the gift shop

-go to help maintain and beautify the 108 year old lighthouse.
+go to help maintain and beautify the old lighthouse.
 On display are many historical pictures as well as some marine artifacts.

 There is a tea room, craft and souvenir room and plenty of parking.
-There is a beautiful picnic area and
+There is a beautiful picnic area and a wonderful spot

-to Saturday; Sunday noon to 4 pm. from mid-June to mid-September.
+Sunday noon to 4 pm. from mid-June to mid-September.
 The Lighthouse Family Picnic is held on the 3rd Sunday in July, focusing

 on local musical talent, good food, prizes and fun for all.
 Visitors are free to tour the lighthouse which houses archival

 displays, genealogy information, an active quilting room, local crafts and a tearoom.
 The picnic grounds and surrounding shore

 are freely accessible.
-You can enjoy a walk along the shoreline and when the tide is out, you may find small
+You can enjoy a walk along the shoreline and when the tide is out, you may find small shells and rocks

-that pleasant ocean breeze is like coming upon an oasis.
-If you enjoy historic buildings, you can wonder around inside the
+breeze is like coming upon an oasis.
+If you enjoy historic buildings, you can wonder around inside the old lighthouse itself.

-your Southwestern Nova Scotia vacation experience.
+Scotia vacation experience.
 For more information on local business and events in the surrounding area, please visit